Red Marker uses some terms in a manner specific to our system. Here’s a guide to some of those terms and what they mean in a Red Marker context:

 Requirements: Your compliance requirements, usually made up of your compliance checklist items

-Rules: When we automate your compliance requirements and build them into Red Marker, these becomes rules.
+Rules: When we automate your compliance requirements and build them into Red Marker, these becomes custom risk detection rules.

 Optimisation: A process of refining your rules to ensure they are highly performant (this process includes collecting feedback from the users on the performance of the rules).

 Trigger: A piece of content (a word, phrase, etc.); or the absence of a required piece of content which alerts Red Marker that there is a potential compliance risk in the document

 Feedback: If a rule fails, Red Marker will provide a suggested action to remedy to potential compliance risk.
 This is the feedback.

 Dismiss: Based on the feedback, you can dismiss the content if you do not consider it to pose a potential compliance risk.

 Annotation: The feedback will appear on the reviewed document as an annotation, as well any other comments or marks up made by a user.